Frequently Asked Questions

 Can I digitally record or photograph the performance?

-No. Due to copyright laws and for the protection of our performers, photography or recording of any kind is strictly prohibited.
+No. Due to copyright laws and for the protection of our performers, photography or recording of any kind (including cell phones) is strictly prohibited.
+Lighting from flash photography or recording can be hazardous to our performers.
 Thank you for understanding.

 I have never been to a ballet.
 Are there special rules or etiquette of which I should be aware?